Sahil-Sukhdeve12/Auction_Platform/README.md

 500-> server encountered unexpected error couldn't process/handle it

 "implemented a complete auction lifecycle — creation, real-time bidding with validation, automatic expiry handling, and winner declaration — all backed by MongoDB with clean REST APIs.”

+-----------------------------Frontend Part-------------------------------------------
+service layer is a file that handles all http requests to the backend.
+#components should not know backend url's
+fetch()->browswer API to call backend
+BASE_URL->single source of truth async/await->handle api response json.stringify()->send json body

+📌 HTTP vs HTTPS
+Environment	Protocol
+Local development	http://
+Production (real site)	https://

+HTTPS requires SSL certificates
+Your local Node server does NOT have SSL

+So never use HTTPS locally unless you set SSL explicitly.

+react=ui is a function of state i.e we dont manually update ui,update state. react re-renders ui automatically component is a function that return ui(jsx). input->state/props output->ui jsx-> lets us write html like code inside javascript. bts:- jsx->React.createElement() we dont manipulate dom react does it.

+useState->
+const[auctions,setAuctions]=useState([]);
+state is data that can change over time & affects ui. here auctions=current data shown, setAuctions=function to update it when we call setAuctions(data) then react says state changed->re-render UI.

+useEffect-> it runs side effects(api calls,timers,subscriptions)
+useEffect(()=>{
+    fetchAuctions();
+},[]); []-> means run this effect only once,when component loads
+#we cannot call api's directly while rendering ui so we use useEffect.
+perfect for api calls,initial data fetch.

+Mental Model

+Compare to backend:
+Backend       | 	React
+Server starts |	Component mounts
+Call DB once  |Fetch API once

+async api call
+const data=await getAllAuctions();
+setAuctions(data);

+call backend->get auction list->update state->react re-renders ui
+# we never manipulate dom manually.

+.map()->react needs an array of jsx elements. converts array of data->array of ui blocks

+key helps react identify which item changed.
+Rules-> 1.always use unique id,2.never use index if possible

+#logic to build a page
+1.what data do i need?
+Auction list->useState([]) 2.when should i fetch it? on page load->useEffect([],..)
+3.how to show it?
+Array->map->jsx
+4.what if data is empty? conditional rendering

+useParams()->read url parameters
+link->client side navigation
+controlled input-> input linked to state re-fetch after post->sync ui with backend

+Backend changed data ✅
+Frontend still has old state ❌

+So you must:

+Fetch updated data → setState → re-render

+React rule:

+UI updates only when state changes